EdgeTX/flasher/README.md

 # EdgeTX Flasher
 The new alternative to OpenTX Companion for updating radio firmware and optimizing backups.
-This is not finished yet, it is only a half-finished UI.
+This is not finished yet, it is still in the prototype phase.
 <br>
 ## Project setup
 ```